ultraleap/PlayRecorder/README.md

 - Add the PlaybackManager script to a new empty gameobject.
 - Add your recorded files to the manager and press the Update Files button.
+  - There are two ways to do this, either by pressing the plus button on the top right and then selecting your file you want to load, or by dragging the file onto the Recorded Files header.
-  - Binary files are automatically found by Unity, as long as they are within your Assets folder they should be found with any Asset Database refresh.
+  - Binary files are automatically found by Unity, as long as your recordings are within your Assets folder they should be found with any Asset Database refresh.
 - Assign your recorded components to the ones in your scene (this should be done automatically based upon your descriptors).
 - Go into play mode and press Play.
   - To access the Timeline and see your messages go to ```Tools -> PlayRecorder -> Timeline```.